pawamoy/website/about.md

 <p class="i2"></p>
 Nothing is ever good enough.
 Use this option to enable a "constantly-improving-and-refactoring" behavior.
-Beware: time spent in this mode is exponentially increased, and there are no guarantee of obtaining a final product!
+Beware: time spent in this mode is exponentially increased, and there is no guarantee to obtain a final product!

 `--reluctant`